PUBLIC FINANCIAL MANAGEMENT

 Our Experience Implementing PFM Reform

-IBI is currently implementing the Liberia Administrative and Systems Strengthening (LASS) PFM task order.
-We are building the institutional capacity of the National Election Commission’s (NEC) core administrative and management systems to plan, budget, and procure for future electoral activities in compliance with Government of Liberia (GOL) regulations.
-The program period of performance dictates program objectives be completed in advance of the critical 2017 general election.
-IBI provides targeted capacity development to the NEC to support the Commission in achieving its core objectives, specifically through strengthening administrative and managerial systems.
-The program covers the areas of budgeting and financial management, procurement and ICT, as well as human resources, asset management, and other critical areas as identified by the NEC.
+IBI implemented the Liberia Administrative and Systems Strengthening (LASS) PFM task order.
+We built the institutional capacity of the National Election Commission’s (NEC) core administrative and management systems to plan, budget, and procure for future electoral activities in compliance with Government of Liberia (GOL) regulations.
+The program period of performance dictated program objectives be completed in advance of the critical 2017 general election.
+IBI provided targeted capacity development to the NEC to support the Commission in achieving its core objectives, specifically through strengthening administrative and managerial systems.
+The program covered the areas of budgeting and financial management, procurement and ICT, as well as human resources, asset management, and other critical areas as identified by the NEC.

 IBI has worked extensively in the areas of transparency in public financial management, establishment of process and procedures to budgeting planning and execution requirements, enhanced internal auditing capacity and external audit use to reduce corruption, public procurement reform, asset management, domestic resource mobilization, and other areas of financial management.